50 Reasons to Be Thankful This Thanksgiving

 Peace and safety

 Pumpkin pie is really only the beginning when it comes to delicious Thanksgiving desserts.
 Apple rhubarb, dutch apple, French silk, coconut creme, and caramel are all excellent variations on seasonal pies.
-(Start them all with our easy pie crust recipe.)
-One of each, please!
+Here are the 14 foods nutritionists wouldn’t eat on Thanksgiving.

 Electricity and plumbing